DataShades/ckanapi-ts/README.md

 #### Payload

 Often, CKAN actions expect some kind of user input.
-Above you've seed, how to pass the input to actions.
+Above you've seen, how to pass the input to actions.
 Specific parameters that have a sense for the particular action can be found in the [CKAN API docs](http://docs.ckan.org/en/latest/api/index.html).

 `ckanapi` expects action payload to be represented by the `Paylod` class.
 It accept one of the following as a constructor parameter: